p-buglewicz/photo_lens/README.md

 make docker-up           # Start containers make docker-down         # Stop containers make docker-logs         # View logs

+# Worker (Phase 1)
+make worker              # Print first N image names from Takeout ZIPs

+# Direct (module execution from project root)
+uv run python -m worker.run_worker --takeout /path/to/Takeout --limit 20

+Note: This Phase 1 CLI is temporary.
+In Phase 2 the ingestion will run as a background worker with API triggers (usage will change).
 ```

 See [Makefile](./Makefile) for all available commands.